IntuneAdmin/IntuneBaselines/README.md

 - Add more MacOS baseline profiles

 # Contact
-"Would you like to get in touch with me?
+"Would you like to get in touch with me or help with the baseline?
 Then send an email to baselines@wolkenman.nl."